ForecastHealth/botech-protocol/README.md

 For example, the `surrogate` subtype of nodes provides different behaviours (discussed below).

 #### Generate Array [optional]
-Nodes can generate arrays to store in their `balance`.
 Links can generate arrays to create their `transition rate`.
 This property is a dictionary with the following features:
 - `method`: a string which matches the name of the method to generate the array